Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Orbital Properties

 \subsection{Results}

 We report parameter constraints both using credible intervals (CI) and highest density intervals (HDI), with the $\pm$ notation used to indicate the median and 16\%/84\% quantiles, and the $[$lower, upper$]$ notation to indicate the 75\% HDI interval, similar to \citet{thompson_revised_2025}.
-We use 75\% to emphasize the arbitrariness of the specific probability mass fraction.
+We use 75\% to convey the arbitrariness of the shape of the specific probability mass fraction (useful for non-Gaussian posteriors).
 Tables for the above summarizing the posteriors of each model are presented in Appendix~\ref{app:orbit-post}.
+The posteriors can be retrieved from Zenodo (\dataset[10.5281/zenodo.19931118]{10.5281/zenodo.19931118}).
 Figure~\ref{fig:orbit-post} compares the different models tested against the fiducial model.
-Figure~\ref{fig:orbit-RV} visualizes the best-fit orbit obtained using the fiducial model.
+Figures~\ref{fig:orbit-RV} and \ref{fig:orbit-astrometry} visualize the best-fit orbit obtained using the fiducial model.